wpexpertsio/Post-SMTP/readme.txt

 == Changelog ==

+= 2.8.1 - 2023-11-13 =

+* Fix - Other SMTP option in the wizard was not saving the settings correctly

 = 2.8.0 - 2023-11-13 =

 * NEW – Introducing a NEW 3-step wizard to speed up the initial setup.
 * NEW - Added documentation within the wizard to ease out the setup
-* NEW - Added new socket/email service for Mailjet
+* NEW - Added new socket/email service for [Mailjet](https://www.mailjet.com/)
 * NEW - Added support for default socket within wizard (you can use this option in case you want to use the logs functionality only)
 * Fix - Updated the error string as reported by @interaptivre